 ii.
+Remediation l Oata A Aggregatio 1 ------------------- -------- ------------ ---
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Remediation-related Data Aggregation and Ana llysis (including trend identification) Responsible Party(check each that applies): Frequency of data aggregation and analysis

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify: CAP IT system CSRA/NCTracks Annually

-Continuously and Ongoing

-Other Specify:

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Level of Care that are currently non-operational.

-Please provide a detailed strategy for assuring Level of Care, the specific timeline for implementing identified strategies, and the parties responsible for its operation.
+- · · · · · · · · · · · · · · · · · · · (check each that applies): × State Medicaid Agency □ Weekly Operating Agency ☐ Monthly Sub-State Entity Quarterly × Other Specify: CAP IT system CSRA/NCTracks ☐ Annually ☒ Continuously and Ongoing Other Specify: The state of the s mprovement Strategy in place, provide timelines to de nethods for $oldsymbol{lack}{\mathbf{No}}$ discovery and remediation related to the assur ance of Level of Care that are currently non-operation ıal.
+O Yes provide a detailed strategy for assuring Level ( of Care, the specific timeline for implementing identifi ied